MehakRauf/DSA/README.md

 - **Description**: We practiced generating and printing various patterns using loops.
 This exercise helped in understanding nested loops and their applications.

 ---
+## Day 5: Functions
+- **Topics Covered**: Function Definition and Declaration, Parameters and Arguments, Functions in memory and pass by value.
+- **Description**: We covered essential concepts of functions in C++.
+Topics included function definitions, declarations, prototypes, overloading, parameters, return types, and the scope and lifetime of variables.

 ## Current Status
 I have recently embarked on my Data Structures and Algorithms (DSA) journey.
 The topics covered so far have laid a solid foundation in C++ programming, and I am excited to delve deeper into more complex concepts and problems.